dacadeorg/icp-azle-201-boilerplate/README.md

 - Fixed condition for Notification popup when an error occured adding a product.

 ## Improvements
+### Multi-token support (wallet and product listings)

+Show all available tokens in Wallet.
+Allow adding products with price in a different token.

 ### Store images as Blobs for products

 - When adding products you can upload Product images directly (max 100k pngs);